 - In Smallville, Escape, the silver banshee reveals its true form whenever lightning strikes.

-- Used brilliantly during the opening of an episode of CSI: Crime Scene Investigation, showcasing the killer lurking in his victim's bedroom.
+- Used brilliantly during the opening of an episode of CSI, showcasing the killer lurking in his victim's bedroom.

 - Parodied in an episode of Friends where Phoebe, suffering from chickenpox, is revealed to her long distance relationship boyfriend by a flash of lightning, causing him to jump.
 When she asks if she really looks that bad, he replies that he was just surprised by the lightning.